withastro/astro/.changeset/ninety-weeks-juggle.md

 'astro': patch
 ---

-Adds missing name/value of the submit button to the form data of a view transition
+Adds properties of the submit button (name, value) to the form data of a view transition